 Victims of Crime Act

-Victims of Crime Act Formula (VOCA) authorized in 1984, is a formula Victim Assistance Grant Program.
-The Victim Assistance component was established to support the provision of direct services to innocent victims of violent crime and to provide that assistance as soon as possible in order to reduce the severity of the psychological and emotional consequences of the victimization and to demonstrate on-going support for the victim in coping with the impact of the victimization.
+The Crime Victims Fund was established by the Victims of Crime Act of 1984 (VOCA) and serves as a major funding source for victim services throughout the country.
+The funds come from the federal VOCA Fund that consists entirely of fines and penalties paid by convicted federal criminals.
+The Office for Victims of Crime (OVC) makes annual VOCA crime victim assistance grants from the Fund to states.
+The Victim Assistance component was established to support the provision of direct services to innocent victims of violent crime and to provide that assistance as soon as possible in order to reduce the severity of the psychological and emotional consequences of the victimization and to demonstrate on-going support for the victim in coping with the impact of the victimization.the purpose of the VOCA-Victim Assistance grant program is to provide direct services to all crime victims, regardless of thier ability to pay.
 Services are defines as those efforts that:

 - Respond to the emotional and physical needs of crime victims